Zorzi23/Caop/README.md

 | `handleRequest()` | Captures `$_SERVER`, `$_GET`, `$_POST`, headers |
 | `sessionInfo()`   | Captures `$_SESSION` if a session is active     |

-To use them, simply include the `TelemetryTemplates.php` file and reference their fully qualified names in your YAML config.
+To use them, include `TelemetryTemplates.php` and reference their fully qualified names in your YAML config.

 ---